 Core Curriculum.
-The Dance major consists of a minimum of 54 semester hours in the dance core.
+The Dance major consists of a minimum of 59 semester hours in the dance core.
 All courses in the major must be completed with a grade of "C" or higher.
-First-semester students in the preprofessional program should take the following courses:

-The following courses make up the core curriculum:
+The following areas make up the core curriculum.